 Androgen-independent treatment for castration-resistant prostate cancer

-This technology describes a dual-pathway targeting approach to effectively treat castration-resistant prostate cancers.
+This technology describes a dual-pathway targeting approach that induces cell death via ferroptosis to treat castration-resistant prostate cancer.

 Unmet Need: Effective treatment for castration-resistant prostate cancer

-Treatment approaches for prostate cancer often include surgery and radiation combined with androgen deprivation therapy and medical castration.
-However, about one-third of men experience relapse despite these approaches, resulting in castration-resistant prostate cancer (CRPC).
-Currently, the only available treatment for CRPCs targets the androgen receptor, and many CRPC tumors can develop resistance to this treatment.
-Therefore, there is a pressing need for CRPC treatments capable of inhibiting tumor growth independently of the androgen receptor pathway.
+Treatment approaches for advanced prostate cancer often involves surgery and radiation combined with androgen deprivation therapy and medical castration.
+However, approximately one-third of patients progress to castration-resistant prostate cancer (CRPC), where treatment options are severely limited.
+Currently, approved therapies for CRPCs target the androgen receptor, but many CRPC tumors develop resistance to this treatment.
+Therefore, there is a critical need for CRPC treatments capable of inhibiting tumor growth independently of the androgen receptor pathway.

 This technology has been validated in vivo using mouse models.